kazeto/res2ax/README.md

 # res2ax

-res2ax is a package of scripts to convert existing knowledge resource into axioms in first-order logic.
+res2ax is a package of scripts to generate axioms in neo-davidsonian first-order logic from existing knowledge resources, such as WordNet and ConceptNet.

 ## Requirements
 res2ax works under Linux or Mac OS X.